astepe/sds_parser/README.md

 `pip install SDSParser`

+## Dependencies
+SDSParser requires that poppler and tesseract tools are install on your local system and included on your PATH

 ## How to use
 Simply initialize `SDSParser` with an optional list of data fields you wish to extract (e.g. ['manufacturer', 'flash_point']) to the `request_keys` key-word argument.
 See `sdsparser.request_keys` for the proper keys to use.
 If no keys are requested, all available data fields will be searched.